 I am a PhD student in the Mola Lab and the Graduate Degree Program in Ecology at Colorado State University.
-Broadly, I am interested in how diet and nutrition influence resistance to disease and pesticides in bumblebees.
-I grew up in Ormond Beach, a small beach town in Florida, and I finished my BS in biology at Florida State University in 2024.
+Broadly, I am interested in how nutrition interacts with various ecological stressors in bumblebee systems.
+My current research project investigates how nutrition influences bumblebee responses to neonicotinoid pesticides.
+I grew up in Ormond Beach, a small beach town in Florida, and I finished my BS in Biology at Florida State University in 2024.

 Before beginning my PhD at CSU, I spent two summers at the Rocky Mountain Biological Laboratory (RMBL) in Gothic, Colorado.
 My first summer in 2023, I was an REU student in the CaraDonna Lab investigating thermal tolerance limits in bumblebee species.
 In the summer of 2024, I was a technician on The Phenology Project, a long-term study which has been monitoring the distribution, abundance, and phenology of flowering plants since the 1970s.

-In my free time, I enjoy hiking, camping, playing the violin, reading, working out, traveling with friends, and, more recently, climbing and cycling!
+In my free time, I enjoy hiking, camping, running, cycling, climbing, playing the violin, reading, working out, and traveling with friends!

 My favorite bee is Bombus bifarius.